-The legal system isn't the best or fairest, so don't get yourself in trouble, or you could find yourself in a very prickly situation.
+The legal system isn't the fairest, so don't get yourself in trouble or you could find yourself in a very prickly situation.

 When visiting Victoria Falls, you should take care to protect your passport from exposure to water.
-You may face difficulties if you try to travel using a damaged passport and you may have to pay for a replacement.
+It's likely you will face difficulties if your passport gets wet, so carry it in a zip-lock bag, or get a waterproof passport protector – otherrwise, you may have to pay for a replacement.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.